ASHFORD DISTRICT

 HAUNTED HOSTELRIES

-CLICK ON THE PICTURES TO GO TO THE BUSINESS WEBSITE.
-OR SOCIAL MEDIA PROFILE
+**CLICK ON THE PICTURES TO VISIT THE BUSINESS WEBSITES OR SOCIAL MEDIA PROFILES**

-GofEPS is not affiliated with these places; it is just sharing the information.
-If you have any questions regarding bookings, please get in touch with them directly.
+GofEPS is not affiliated with these businesses; we are simply sharing information.
+If you have any questions regarding bookings, please get in touch with the establishments directly.

-IF YOU HAVE A STORY TO TELL ABOUT A HOSTELRY IN THIS DISTRICT OR YOU KNOW OF ONE THAT IS NOT LISTED, THEN PLEASE GET IN TOUCH
+**IF YOU HAVE A STORY TO SHARE ABOUT A HOSTELRY IN THIS DISTRICT, OR IF YOU KNOW OF ONE THAT IS NOT LISTED, PLEASE GET IN TOUCH!**

 1. THE WHITE HORSE